What is a sealant?

 We are contracted to work with elementary and middle schools whose population has 50% or greater free and reduced lunch status.
 Every child in the school is eligible for the program regardless of household income.

 How long will you be in our school?

 This amount of time depends on how many children need sealants.
-Once the exams/screenings are completed we can offer an estimated time frame.
+Once the dental screenings are completed we can offer an estimated time frame.

 What are the yellow permission forms and when do I turn them in?

-Completed and signed permission forms are necessary for a child to receive dental exams and sealants for our program.
-We will accept forms until one week prior to completing a school.
-If a new form is needed, please download (link to Consent for Preventive Dental Services), complete and give to school based dental staff.
+Completed and signed permission forms are necessary for a child to receive a sealant screening and sealants in our program.
+We will accept forms until completing a school.
+If a new form is needed, please download Consent for Preventive Dental Services, complete and give to school based dental staff or school secretary.

 How can I inform parents of your program?

 Once a date has been scheduled with your principal to begin a sealant program, we suggest you remind parents through your normal parental communication source (E-mail, phone tree, school marquee, text messaging, etc.).